ListerLab/HOME/README.md

 ```

-Stop HOME execution in middle
+To stop HOME execution in middle:
 ```
 cntrl+z
 ```